infracamp/infracamp/docs/mission/index.md

   in private repositories can't be done in open-source environments at all.
 Secure open-source measures will most probably have positive backlash to internal projects.

-- Effords in writing community grade documentation will improve internal documentation as well.
+- Efforts in writing community grade documentation will improve internal documentation as well.

 - Lots of developers program as a hobby, too.
 Why not let them have and eventually improve the same infrastructure.